-Can I enroll in a Philippine/US homeschool provider while i’m in UAE?
+Can I enroll in a Philippines/US base homeschool provider while i’m in UAE?

 What about the materials?
 How do I get it?

 Basically, all materials will be shipped and we should shoulder the shipment fee.
 Rolling your eyeballs?
 Yes, I know the international shipping fee is expensive and we don’t want to spend much on this.
 That’s why some homeschooler employs options to cut down shipping cost.
 For example, when we enrolled for our 2nd year, my sister was about to travel to UAE.
-So, I asked her to accommodate the books on her luggage, while I shoulder a portion of her airfare.
-It was the best option for us to transport the materials to UAE, because we are homeschooling two children.
-But don’t worry about this, I think in the coming year, this wouldn’t be an issue anymore, because, as of this month, our homeschool provider, Homeschool Global (formerly TMA) is setting up an office in Dubai.
-So, if you choose to homeschool with Homeschool Global, we can now enroll and buy materials here.
+So, I asked her to spare some space on her luggage for my children’s books.
+We are homeschooling two children, so can you imagine how much the shipping cost would be?

 I received the materials, what’s next?

-I’m concern with my children’s socialization, will it be an issue?
+I’m concern with my child’s socialization, will it be an issue?

 This is a common concern of parents who are new to homeschooling, and I have asked this question as well.
 There are two simple definitions of socialization according to Merriam Webster.
-One is, to talk to and do things with other people in a friendly way, and to teach (someone) to behave in a way that is acceptable in society.
+One is, to talk to and do things with other people in a friendly way.
+The second one is to teach (someone) to behave in a way that is acceptable in society.
 As I try to understand it, teaching has to take place first, before one can socialize.
-The home is the ideal avenue to teach our children socialization.
+And our respective home is an ideal avenue to teach our children socialization.
 It is here, where they develop healthy relationships with family members, with God, and then with others.
-It’s at home, where they are first taught about kindness, respect, forgiveness & loving others.
+It’s at home, where they are first taught about kindness, respect, forgiveness & loving others which is essential in a good socialization.
 Once these traits are learned at home, they’ll be able to express it towards others.
 Homeschooled children may have less time spent with peers, but remember, they are not socially deprived.
 My children have friends from kids church, homeschool coop, neighbors, and they’ll have more friends once they attend enrichment classes.

 How about the grading system?

 Your provider will give you grading forms.
-Our job as parent-teacher is to input our children performance on quizzes and performance task.
+Our job as parent-teacher is to record our children performance on quizzes and performance task.
 This will be submitted to the family advisor on a quarterly basis.
-There will also be a quarterly portfolio review with your family advisor.
-This is a good tool in assessing student’s progress in a school year.
-Portfolio review are done in person or via skype.

 Are there any support group in UAE?